azyablov/crafting_srl_zabbix_template/README.md

 6. _**YANG models**_

-First of all, SRL YANG models are stored and maintained in[nokia/srlinux-yang-models](https://github.com/nokia/srlinux-yang-models)
+First of all, SRL YANG models are stored and maintained in [nokia/srlinux-yang-models](https://github.com/nokia/srlinux-yang-models)

   * _***Online way***_